 The Primary Care Giver has to apply for the Canada Learning Bond on behalf of the child.

-Attend your bank, and ask to open a no fee, no contribution required RESP
+Attend your bank to open a no fee, no contribution required RESP

 that’s it. its that simple!

 Education Savings Week

 Head to your local financial institution to open an RESP and apply for the Canada Learning Bond!